jiajiabodouluo/5143-OpSys-liu/threads.md

             #self.lock.release()
         print ('Goodbye from thread B')

    It will print out “A: that was weird” and “B: that was weird” all the time.
 In threadA, it checks sharedNumber != 1 is true (sharedNumber is 2 now), although there is a line of code “sharedNumber = 1” before, and in threadB, it checks sharedNumber != 2 is true (sharedNumber is 1 now), although there is a line of code “sharedNumber = 2” before.
+It means threadA used the value which was designed by threadB, and threadB used the value which was designed by threadA.

 ## 6.Does uncommenting the lock operations clear up the problem in question 5?##
    Yes it does.
 But the program runs very very slowly.